 BLAST: Battery Lifetime Analysis and Simulation Tool Suite

-Pairing NREL's battery degradation model with electrical and thermal performance models, the Battery Lifetime Analysis and Simulation Tool (BLAST) suite is used to assess battery lifespan for behind-the-meter, vehicle, and stationary applications.
+Pairing NREL's battery degradation modeling with electrical and thermal performance models, the Battery Lifetime Analysis and Simulation Tool (BLAST) suite assesses battery lifespan and performance for behind-the-meter, vehicle, and stationary applications.

 - State-of-charge histories

 - Electrical current levels

 NREL's BLAST suite pairs predictive battery lifetime models with electrical and thermal models specific to simulate energy storage system lifetime, cell performance, or pack behavior.

 BLAST-Lite is a simplified version of NREL's battery lifetime models for a variety of Li-ion battery designs, parameterized from lab data available in Python or MATLAB.
 BLAST-Lite can be easily implemented into larger techno-economic analysis tools and is currently used by the System Advisor Model and Renewable Energy Integration and Optimization platform.
 BLAST-Lite incorporates example load profiles for stationary energy storage or vehicle applications and temperature profiles for U.S. cities.

 NREL's BLAST suite provides insight into research or engineering problems related to the design, economics, controls, or thermal management for common use-cases of battery energy storage systems.